Oyster Art: Decoupage Oyster Shells

 Hi!
 I'm Alexandra

-I am an entrepreneur, author, and mom of 3 from Memphis, Tennessee.
-I fill my days pursuing the dream of being my own boss as a full time influencer and sensory marketing specialist while spending my evenings playing superheros, helping with homework, making dinner, and tucking in my littles.
+I am a middle aged mom of three, author, and entrepreneur from Memphis, Tennessee.
+I fill my days pursuing the dream of being my own boss as a full time CEO and sensory marketing specialist while spending my evenings playing superheros, helping with homework, making dinner, and tucking in my littles.

 Leave a Comment